Italian Self-Study: Learn Italian on Your Own

 A great starting point is to find a good online dictionary.

 You could also use resources like Reverso or Linguee.
-They are contextual dictionaries, which offer a wide range of language combinations.
+They are contextual dictionaries that offer a wide range of language combinations.

-You could also consider taking an audio course, which is the best tool to get used to listening to spoken Italian and practice without getting bored.
+You could also consider taking an audio course, which is the best Italian class, to get used to listening to spoken Italian and practice without getting bored.

 You should also learn some Italian grammar.

-Make sure you focus on all skills: listening, speaking, reading, writing as well as grammar and vocabulary.
+Make sure you focus on all skills: listening, speaking, reading, and writing, as well as grammar and vocabulary.

-Read more about how to learn Italian on your own.
+Read more about how to study Italian on your own.